williamraccagni/ray_tracing_c-/README.md

 # ray_tracing_cpp
-Ray Tracing in One Weekend
+Project in which I had fun experimenting with the Ray Tracing technique following the "Ray Tracing in One Weekend" book step by step.

 [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)